JustlfC03/JustlfC03.github.io/_pages/about.md

 - *2021.09 - present*, The Chinese University of Hong Kong, SRIBD Laboratory, Research under Professor [Changmiao Wang（王昌淼）](https://www.sribd.cn/teacher/505)

 # 🔥 News
+- *2025.01.07*: 🎉🎉 Our paper has been accepted by [Expert Systems with Applications](https://www.sciencedirect.com/journal/expert-systems-with-applications)!
 - *2025.01.03*: 🎉🎉 Our paper has been accepted by [ISBI 2025](https://biomedicalimaging.org/2025/) (Oral)!
 - *2024.12.24*: 🎉🎉 Our paper has been accepted by [ISMRM 2025 Workshop on 40 Years of Diffusion](https://www.ismrm.org/workshops/2025/Diffusion40/)!
 - *2024.12.21*: 🎉🎉 Our paper has been accepted by [ICASSP 2025](https://2025.ieeeicassp.org/)!